 Any hospital worldwide

-Any hospital worldwide that performs emergency trauma surgery will be eligible to participate; a minimum of 1 case must be submitted by the centre during the 30 day study period to be eligible
+Any hospital worldwide that performs emergency trauma surgery was eligible to participate, with a minimum of 1 case submitted by every centre across a 30 day study period

 02